codegold79/100DaysOfCode/log.md

 ### Day 62: Friday, October 18, 2019

 **Today's Progress** I completed the first of two PRs in this sprint for openboard and @daved approved it after some fixups.
 We decided on Nathan Youngman and Roger Peppe's book, Get Programming with Go for our Go Book Club.
-I read through three lessons (chapters), completed the exercises for them, and pushed up the code in a new repository.
+I read through two lessons (chapters), completed the exercises for them, and pushed up the code in a new repository.

 **Link(s) to Work**
 * https://github.com/OpenEugene/openboard/pulls